top of page

 IMG_3748%20(1)_edited.jpg

-As an experimental geophysicist, I am interested in the frictional and seismic behavior of geologic interfaces and materials under shear.
-These boundaries control dynamic earth processes of societal significance on many scales.
-My work includes applications to:
+Using the tools of experimental geophysics, we explore the seismic behavior of geologic materials and interfaces under a range of stress, temperature, and flow settings.
+These boundaries control dynamic earth processes of societal significance across scales.
+Our work is applied to:

-• glacier beds that control the flow and mass balance of ice sheets and future sea level change;
+- glacier beds controlling the flow and mass balance of ice sheets and future sea level rise;

-My work informs our understanding of dynamic behavior and geophysical properties, as well as their dependence on evolving conditions.
-I carry out lab scale measurements, both towards better constraining the physics underlying exciting new observations and improving constitutive relations for representing these processes in large-scale models.
-I'm also interested in bridging experimental developments into novel field techniques to shed light on the underlying mechanics of these key geologic problems.
+by improving interpretation of geophysical processes and properties, as well as their dependence on evolving conditions.
+We carry out lab experiments utilizing natural and analog materials, both towards better constraining the physics underlying exciting new observations and improving constitutive relations for representing these processes in large-scale models.
+We also work to bridge experimental developments into novel field techniques to shed light on the underlying mechanics of these key geologic problems.
 Improved connections between lab scale insights and field observations, as well as across scientific disciplines, are vital for predicting and managing our interaction with important earth systems.

 2024